0xManan/Visual-HTB/README.md

  Initial foothold for Visual box on HTB

-Change IP in sln file to get reverse shell😎
+Change IP in .csproj file to get reverse shell😎